 The Power of Confession

 We do not confess our sins to one another as a condition for God’s forgiveness.
 We do confess our sins because Jesus’ work on the cross has already secured our forgiveness.
 Scripture invites us to confess our sins to one another so that we can invite others into our struggles (James 5:16).
 The reality is that we are all struggling.
 There is no temptation, weakness, or doubt that does not also cause others to struggle (1 Corinthians 10:13).
 Our fear of letting people see beyond the image we want to project denies us the friendships for which we crave.
 Closest friends know the most about you yet love you anyway.
-When you are around them you fell no compulsion to pretend.
+When you are around them, you feel no compulsion to pretend.
 You find yourself living authentically in their presence.
-The freedom to confess our sins, expose our doubts, and allow people see into our struggles accomplishes three things:
+The freedom to confess our sins, expose our doubts, and allow people to see into our struggles accomplishes three things:

 - It allows others to know us as we really are, which helps cultivate relationships.